-- Boys & Girls Clubs of America memberships: Enjoy summer and school-year memberships at no cost at participating Boys & Girls Clubs of America.
-Ages 6-17. - Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a reward card for up to \$50.
-Reward can be requested up to 30 days after the end of the eligible year.
-Ages 5-21. - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider.
-Must have completed a well-child checkup in the last 12 months.
-Ages 5-19. - Sports Clinics: Get active and attend a variety of sports clinics at no cost.
-Sports clinics include soccer, taekwondo, ballet, baseball, football, basketball, and bike safety.
-Registration on a first-come, first served basis.
-Harris county only.
-Ages 3-18.
+- Memberships to Boys & Girls Clubs of America: Enjoy summer and school-year memberships at no cost at participating Boys & Girls Clubs of America (ages 6-17). - Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a \$50 reward card (ages 5-21). - Soccer Clinics: Get active and learn skills from expert coaches at our soccer clinics at no cost (ages 3-18).
+(Registration on a first-come, first served basis; Harris only). - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider (ages 5-19). (must have completed a well-child checkup in the last 12 months)